Jaime López (pentathlete)

 Jaime López Sánchez (born 13 February 1986 in Telde, Las Palmas) is a Spanish modern pentathlete.
 Lopez competed for the men's event, at the 2008 Summer Olympics in Beijing.
 During the competition, Lopez made a strong start in the early segments, until he fell off by his horse Gege and did not finish the run in the riding segment.
-Following his disastrous horse fall and discontinuous riding leg, he finished abruptly in last place, with a score of 4,196 points.
+After a disastrous fall from his horse and a broken leg, he abruptly finished in last place, with a score of 4,196 points.